-- ✓ Make sure that X-Window is installed and running, or that at least the X-Window libraries are present for a remote installation. - ✓ You will also need to have the basic developments tools installed, like make, gcc, and the binutils package. - ✓ To view the Oracle documentation you need a web browser (e.g. Netscape or Konqueror) and a PDF reader (e.g. Adobe Acrobat Reader[TM], gv/ghostscript or xpdf). - ✓ You may need to install package pdksh, which provides a Korn shell.
-Some Oracle scripts require this shell. - ✓ You should install the Java Development Kit (JDK) 1.1.8v3 or 1.3.1.
-SuSE Linux Enterprise Server comes with JDK 1.1.8v3 in package java (Group Development).
-Sun's JDK 1.3.1 is available on the patch CD.
-See the Oracle 9i release notes document (a PDF) for information when to use which JDK version.
-Different components like BC4J or the HTTP webserver's JServ module require different JDK versions.
+- ✓ Make sure that X-Window is installed and running, or that at least the X-Window libraries are present for a remote installation. - ✓ You will also need to have the basic developments tools installed, like make, gcc, and the binutils package. - ✓ To view the Oracle documentation you need a web browser (e.g. Netscape or Konqueror) and a PDF reader (e.g. Adobe Acrobat ReaderTM, gv/ghostscript or xpdf). - ✓ You may need to install package pdksh, which provides a Korn shell.
+Some Oracle scripts require this shell. - ✓ You should install the Java Development Kit (JDK) 1.1.8.
+SuSE Linux Enterprise Server comes with the Sun JDK 1.3.1 in package java2.
+If you will not work with Java this is not needed, however.
 The Java GUI tools Oracle comes with use their own JRE (Java Runtime Environment) bundled with Oracle.